-Oregon currently has 2,400 miles of active track and 23 federally franchised freight railroads.
-Two carriers, Union Pacific (UP) and BNSF Railway Co., dominate rail transportation west of the Mississippi River.
-UP has lines extending from Portland into Washington state and east through Pendleton, La Grande and Ontario, and from Portland south through Eugene and over the Cascade Range to Klamath Falls and into California.
+Oregon currently has 2,388 miles of active track and 22 federally franchised freight railroads.
+Currently, Union Pacific (UP) and BNSF Railway Co.
+(BNSF), dominate rail transportation west of the Mississippi River.
+UP has lines extending from Portland into Washington State and east through Pendleton, La Grande, and Ontario and north from Hermiston to Spokane and Canada.
+UP also has a line from Portland south through Eugene and over the Cascade Range to Klamath Falls and into California.
 BNSF track connects Portland and Seattle to Canada, and another line along the north bank of the Columbia River links Portland to Spokane and beyond.
-Track diverging from the Columbia River line passes through Madras, Redmond, Bend and Klamath Falls into California.
-North of Klamath Falls, BNSF and UP jointly use 80 miles of track.
-All together, UP operates over 1,076 miles of track in the state, and BNSF on 330 miles.
+A BNSF line to California diverges from the Columbia River line near Wishram, Washington and passes through Madras, Redmond, Bend, and Klamath Falls into California.
+Between the Columbia River and Klamath Falls, BNSF and UP share 75 miles of UP track and 218 miles of BNSF line.
+Altogether, UP operates over 1,067 miles of track in the state and BNSF operates 330 miles.

-Oregon's 21 other freight railroads are regional and short line carriers.
-As a group, Oregon's short lines operate more than half of the state's rail mileage.
-They serve much of the Willamette Valley, all of the Oregon coast, and the major communities along Interstate 5 between Eugene and the California border.
-Short lines serve the lower Columbia River basin and rural locations in Hood River, Gilliam, Union, Wallowa, Crook, Malheur, Lake and Klamath Counties.
+Oregon's 20 other freight railroads are regional and short line carriers.
+Collectively, Oregon's short lines operate more than half of the state's rail mileage, serving much of the Willamette Valley, all of the Oregon coast, and the major communities along Interstate 5 between Eugene and the California border.
+Short lines serve the lower Columbia River basin and rural locations in Hood River, Gilliam, Union, Wallowa, Crook, Malheur, Lake, and Klamath counties.
 Most of today's short line network, derived from former branch lines of major carriers, was spared the fate of other lines that were abandoned following mill closures and rail deregulation in 1980.
-Oregon's longest short lines today are the Portland & Western, operating over 577 miles, and the Central Oregon & Pacific with 387 miles.
+Oregon's longest short lines today are the Portland & Western, operating over 577 miles, and the Central Oregon & Pacific (CORP) with 387 miles of track.

-Total Oregon rail freight tonnage in 2004 was 68.9 million tons, up more than 50 percent since 1984.
-Principal commodities carried by trains are wood/paper products, farm-related products and chemicals (largely soda ash or potash), although transportation equipment, petroleum, metals products, stone, scrap materials, and varied wholesale and retail shipments are also hauled.
-Sixty-three percent of rail freight tonnage originated in Oregon in 2004 was attributed to forest products while 40 percent of terminating tonnage that year was chemicals and farm products.
-Condition of the main line track is generally good, but the number of trains that can be safely and efficiently carried depends on several factors, including signal systems and the length of and intervals between sidings.
-Sidings, where trains pull off to allow passing, are critical, since most main lines are single track.
-Modernization of rail yards is also needed, and a number of tunnels in Oregon won't allow passage of double stacked domestic containers.
+According to the Association of American Railroads (AAR), total Oregon rail freight tonnage in 2005 was 73.9 million tons, up more than 55 percent since 1984.
+AAR indicated that railroads employed 2,871 Oregonians in 2005, and that those employees earned \$186.5 million in total wages that year.
+Principal commodities carried by trains are wood and paper products and farm-related products and chemicals (largely soda ash or potash).
+Transportation equipment, petroleum, metals products, stone, scrap materials, and varied wholesale and retail shipments are also hauled.
+Sixty-one percent of rail freight tonnage originated in Oregon in 2005 was attributed to forest products, while 40 percent of terminating tonnage consisted of chemicals and farm products.

+Condition of the main line track is generally good but the number of trains that can be safely and efficiently carried depends on several factors such as signal systems and the length of and intervals between sidings.
+Sidings, where trains pull off to allow passing, are critical since most main lines are single track.
+Modernization of rail yards is also needed as a number of tunnels in Oregon won't allow passage of double stacked domestic containers.